freebasic/fbc/tests/readme.txt

    list of directories that to be testsed.
 Edit this file when new directories are added to the testing tree.

-cunit-tests.mk
+unit-tests.mk
-   a sub-makefile for building cunit compatible tests
+   a sub-makefile for building fbcunit compatible tests

 log-tests.mk
-   a sub-makefile for building all other tests that are not cunit compatible.
+   a sub-makefile for building all other tests that are not fbcunit compatible.

 bmk-make.mk